310mc/https-310mc.github.io-tl/source/_posts/feature_scout/meal_voucher_of_justice.md

 {% endbubble %}

 {% bubble Chiaki %}
 Me too.
-I was under the impression that mostly new idols would be participating in this workshop.
+I was under the impression that mostly newcomer idols would be participating in this workshop.
 {% endbubble %}

 {% bubble Niki %}